AVRS-MQP/WPI_RBE-ABBIRB1600-ROS_User_Guide/index.md

 A detailed guide to setting up ROS-I as done by all projects listed above can be found [here].
 A number of links to ROS Wiki tutorials and downloads are provided and are all necessary.

 # Usage
+All three of these projects were done on the ABB-IRB 1600 6/1.45 arm at WPI in Washburn Shops Room 108.
+In their current state, they will only function correctly on that model of arm.
+However, it is possible to modify them or take components for other applications.